HSLdevcom/jore4/wiki/jore3_route_ids.md

 ## Fifth "A"

-* For buses, trams (not currently used) and metros.
+* For buses, trams (the only example in spring 2021: tram 6T) and metros.
 If empty, this is the main route of a line.
 If there is a letter, it is the variant visible for a customer, in this example it is shown in passenger information as "787A"

 * For ferries, fifth is used for the route to Suomenlinna that uses the Katajannokka pier, a rarely driven variant.
 If empty, it is the regular ferry.